s-macke/concepts-of-programming-languages/docs/exercises/Exercise11.md

 }
 ```

-This can be programed as a function with an input string and an output string.
+This can be programmed as a function with an input string and an output string.
 * Use a stack implementation from one of the first lectures and rewrite it,
-  so that the calculator is separated into its own function.
+  so that the calculator is separated into its own function and not run inside the main routine.
-* Rewrite it, so that it can be used in webassembly.
+* Rewrite it, so that it can be used in WebAssembly.

-You can use the following code to create the necessary objects.
+You can use the following code to create the necessary objects such as input field, button and output text.

 ```html
 <html>